tprasadtp/ubuntu-post-install/docs/clioptions.md

      - If you want to revert the changes please use **Reset Repositories** option.
      - PPAs and repositories **will** be added regardless of the flag.
-     - Python package installation cannot be simulated. (pip lacks support for it) The script will skip installing apt dependencies and python packages, if simulate option is used. it simulate option is used.
+     - Python package installation cannot be simulated. (pip lacks support for it) The script will skip installing apt dependencies and python packages, if simulate option is used.
      - APT package upgrades and apt repository metadata updates cannot be simulated.
-Only a list of packages upgrade-able will be listed in the log file in case of upgrades.
+Only a list of packages will be shown inn the logs.
-     - Simulate flag will not simulate installing dependencies for adding or deleting repositories and PPAs.
+     - Simulate flag will **NOT** simulate installing dependencies for adding or deleting repositories and PPAs.
-     - Please do not set CI="true" and TRAVIS="true" in environment variables as they are reserved for testing and CI.
+     - Please do not set `CI="true"`` and `TRAVIS="true"` in environment variables as they are reserved for testing and CI.
 They do not abide by the rules mentioned above.

 ## Skip Version Checks